 I'm a senior scientist in product stewardship at Reynolds American, learning how to assess the toxicological impact of e-liquid formulations in consumer devices.
 These electronic nicotine devices are FDA regulated, so I also help support regulatory submissions.
 After work I'm hiking, cooking, making cocktails, watching basketball, or exploring North Carolina.

-I'm finishing up my PhD in Chemistry studying how the surface chemistry of semiconductor nanocrystal quantum dots affect their photoluminescence properties.
-To do this I use a time correlated single photon counting confocal microscope, a lot of python code, and even more troubleshooting and problem-solving.
+In 2019, I wrote my PhD thesis about how the surface chemistry of semiconductor nanocrystal quantum dots affect their photoluminescence properties.
+To do this I used a time correlated single photon counting confocal microscope, a lot of python code, and even more troubleshooting and problem-solving.

 I enjoy learning and exploiting how things work, whether it's fixing lab equipment, using programming to process data the right way, or making the best cup of coffee at home - knowledge is power!

 You can contact me at email@example.com